cms-DQM/dqmgui_frontend/readme.md

 5. Alignment workspace for tracker.
 6. Tiny url
 7. Updating folders, runs list and plots in live mode every 20 sec.
 Also sec has to be send to backend.
-8. In production on the first load style files are not found (404).
-9. Run 338586 shows 404 not found, when it indeed exists (overlay with another plot).
-Fake Beam Monitor plot for example, is always in ME not found state
-10. When trying to change label with special chars (\_) of additional plot, it crashes  (overlay with another plot)
-11. Workspace has to have their own plots!
+8. Workspace has to have their own plots!
-12. Fix code for new offline GUI (layouts, layouts converted and overlay plots with different names is not supported there).
+9. Fix code for new offline GUI (layouts, layouts converted and overlay plots with different names is not supported there).

 ---